 8. Stink series by Megan McDonald

-Judy Moody’s pesky younger “bother” — encyclopedia in hand, zany schemes in mind, and comical comebacks at the ready — has totally come into his own with a compelling, kid-friendly early chapter book series. [chapter book, ages 5-9]
+Judy Moody’s pesky younger “bother” — encyclopedia in hand, zany schemes in mind, and comical comebacks at the ready — has totally come into his own with a compelling, kid-friendly early chapter book series. [chapter, ages 6 and up]

 7. Ruby Lu series by Lenore Look

 A female counterpart to Lenore Look’s Alvin Ho and/or an Asian American girl version of Dairy of a Wimpy Kid that skews young.
-A great early chapter book for girls! [chapter book, ages 5-9]
+A great early chapter book for girls! [middle grade, ages 7 and up]

 6. Clarice Bean series by Lauren Child

 We really like the Clarice Bean chapter book series and it’s great for girls who loved Charlie and Lola but have outgrown it.
 Lauren Child always seems to have quirky but lovable characters and Clarice Bean’s family certainly qualifies.
-This is the English Rose version of Diary of a Wimpy Kid. [chapter book, ages 9-12]
+This is the English Rose version of Diary of a Wimpy Kid. [middle grade, ages 8 and up]

 5. Big Nate series by Lincoln Peirce

-Big Nate is a clever hybrid of graphic novel — cartoon strip style — with a traditional chapter book story. [graphic novel/chapter book, ages 8-12]
+Big Nate is a clever hybrid of graphic novel — cartoon strip style — with a traditional chapter book story. [middle grade graphic novel, ages 8 and up]

 4. Ellie McDoodle series by Ruth McNally Barshaw

-Barshaw manages to write a fast paced hybrid graphic novel/chapter book that even squeezes in science with art and even jokes!
-I was impressed with the range of information presented, like Achi, a tic-tac-toe on steroiods game from Ghana.
+Barshaw manages to write a fast-paced hybrid graphic novel/chapter book that even squeezes in science with art and even jokes!
+I was impressed with the range of information presented, like Achi, tic-tac-toe on steroids game from Ghana.
 (Ellie McDoodle’s words!).
 And, if you ever want to build a Geodesic Dome, there are instructions for that too!
 I’m really impressed with this series!

 3. Alvin Ho series by Lenore Look

 An Asian American version of Diary of a Wimpy Kid that skews a bit younger.
-This early chapter book series is funny and great for boys. [chapter book, ages 5-9]
+This early chapter book series is funny and great for boys. [middle grade, ages 8 and up]

 2. The Dork Diaries series by Rachel Renee Russell

-A tween girl version of Diary of a Wimpy Kid. [chapter book, ages 10-14]
+A tween girl version of Diary of a Wimpy Kid. [middle grade, ages 8 and up]

 1. Middle School The Worst Years of My Life by James Patterson